Kraken-CI/website/docs/agents.md

 ## Setting up a New Agent

+There are several methods for setting up a new Kraken Agent.
+It can be installed on a host system using a installation script.
+It can be started as a Docker container.
+It is also possible to copy agent binaries and setup it manually.

+### Network Connections

+While setting up a new agent, network connections need to be considered.
+Kraken Agent needs to have connections to several services.
+They are presented in [Architecture chapter](architecture.md).
+The required services are:
+`Kraken Server`, `MinIO` and `ClickHouse`.

+The address of the server must be passed to agent binary using `-s` switch.
+This is handled by install script or is already backed into Docker image with Kraken Agent.

+In that moment the address of MinIO and ClickHouse should be acquired from the server.
+Unfortunatelly if Kraken Server is started by docker compose then the addresses of these services are internal ie. from a subnet that was created by docker compose.
+The services are published to the host using defined ports in the docker compose yaml configuration file.
+So when the Kraken Agent is started externally then the addresses to MinIO and ClickHouse needs to be provided.
+This can be done by defining environemnt variables:
+`KRAKEN_CLICKHOUSE_ADDR` and `KRAKEN_MINIO_ADDR`.
+More details about
+setting them is provided in the next sections.

+### Installing by a Script

+This method relies on an install script that is hosted on Kraken server.

-Make sure that on Kraken -> Settings page there is  URL to Kraken Server set (copy and paste URL from web browser to this field).
+Make sure that in Kraken Web UI, on Kraken -> Settings page there is URL to Kraken Server set (copy and paste URL from web browser to this field).

 So now a new Agent can be installed.
-It involves downloading an agent installerr and running it.
+It involves downloading an agent installer and running it.
 That's all.

 Agent Install steps: